-At the beginning of 2013, in response to a request by Monsanto for approval to plant a new variety of biotech corn (production would be for propagation and re-export of the seeds - not for commercial production), groups opposed to biotechnology became very active again.
+At the beginning of 2013, in response to a request by Monsanto for approval to plant a new variety of genetically engineered corn (production would be for propagation and re-export of the seeds - not for commercial production), groups opposed to biotechnology became very active again.
 This resulted in widespread press coverage of this particular issue with discussions that lasted several weeks in the leading newspapers.
 Although the NTBC eventually approved Monsanto's request to plant the new corn variety, the environmental groups raised the issue to the Constitutional Court (Sala Cuarta).
+Note: Although the Monsanto corn variety has been approved, the company decided not to plant in Costa Rica at this time.
+End Note.

 Two cases were raised before the Constitutional Court - one case filed by the environmentalist groups.
 In this case, the Court ruled against two points presented by the environmentalists and in favor of one point.
 Although the Court issued the ruling in September 2014, it issued the full document which includes the legal justification for the ruling at the end of June 2015.
-The second case was presented by the "Defensoría de los Habitantes"- an "Ombudsman" institution in Costa Rica.
-This case was recently solved with results generally in favor of biotechnology, since it was similar to the first case in some aspects.
+The second case was presented by the "Defensoría de los Habitantes", an "Ombudsman" institution in Costa Rica.
+This case was recently resolved with results generally in favor of biotechnology, since it was similar to the first case in some aspects.
 When the second case was presented, the Court accepted it for review and suspended the "final administrative act" of the NTBC.
 For practical purposes the court prevented the Commission from issuing new product registrations until the case was solved.
-The NTBC could review requests for registration and could continue to operate but it can't issue approvals until the case is resolved.
-As a result of different administrative issues, the NTBC resumed normal operations in late 2016.
-Issues related to its operation are still being resolved according to some office contacts.
-For instance, representatives of groups opposed to biotechnology regularly fail to show up at the meetings with the apparent intention of preventing the needed quorum.
-These actions were perceived as a major setback by the different companies involved in biotechnology activities in Costa Rica.
+The NTBC could review requests for registration and could continue to operate but it could not issue approvals until the case was resolved.

+These actions were perceived as a major setback by companies involved in biotechnology activities in Costa Rica.
 Research, production activities and development plans were stopped as a result.
-An additional issue of concern, although with unclear legal results to now, is the decision of a large number of municipalities or local governments (74 out of a total of 81) to declare themselves "free of transgenics".
+An additional issue of concern, although with unclear legal results, is the decision of a large number of municipalities or local governments (74 out of a total of 81) to declare themselves "free of transgenics".